JasonFlair/docuhelp-landing-page/README.md

 # SUMMARY
-This repository contains source code for a responsive do uhelp.ai landing page.
+This repository contains source code for a responsive docuhelp.ai landing page.

 The landing page contains: